3 weeks pregnant: symptoms and baby development

 Updated on

-How many months is 3 weeks pregnant?
+How many months pregnant is 3 weeks

 At three weeks pregnant you're in the first month of your pregnancy and you still have eight months of pregnancy to go until you can meet your little baby.

-Your pregnancy symptoms at 3 weeks pregnant
+3 weeks pregnant symptoms

-Things that you may not have noticed before may start to smell a little stronger.
+A heightened sense of smell - things that you may not have noticed before may start to smell a little stronger.
 The hormones HCG and estrogen strengthen the smell of everything wafting around, whether good or bad, and it can ramp up your morning sickness.

-Cramping in pregnancy can feel a little like period cramps and it’s actually a sign that everything is going right, not wrong.
+Abdominal pressure - cramping in pregnancy can feel a little like period cramps and it’s actually a sign that everything is going right, not wrong.
 It could be the sensation of embryo implantation that you’re feeling, your uterus growing or the thickening of the uterine lining.
 All is in order, so don’t worry.

-If it tastes like you’ve just had some pennies in your mouth, rest assured you’re not going crazy.
+Metallic taste in mouth - if it tastes like you’ve had pennies in your mouth, rest assured you’re not going crazy.
 This is a very normal symptom which, again, is down to our hormones wrecking havoc on our bodies.
 It should improve during your second trimester.

-This may feel like an exaggerated version of how your boobs feel before a period.
+Tender and sore breasts - this may feel like an exaggerated version of how your boobs feel before a period.
 Again, sore breasts are down to your hormones, and some women even notice their nipples going darker.

-This is a small amount of spotting which happens when the fertilised egg implants in your uterus.
+Implantation bleeding - this is a small amount of spotting which happens when the fertilised egg implants in your uterus.
 If you experience pain alongside this bleeding, call your GP, as this could be a sign of an ectopic pregnancy.

 Your body at 3 weeks pregnant

-Looking after yourself at 3 weeks pregnant
+Looking after you at 3 weeks pregnant

 Eat healthy, nutritious food and snacks